 The Cleveland Foundation established Neighborhood Connections in 2003 to empower people in Cleveland’s neighborhoods and encourage them to become more engaged with each other and the city around them.
 Neighborhood Connections extends small grants that fund citizen-led neighborhood projects, events and activities that benefit Clevelanders.
-Through June 2012, Neighborhood Connections has made more than 1,600 grants totaling $5 million.
+Through June 2014, Neighborhood Connections has made more than 1700 grants totaling nearly $7 million.

 Those grants and the projects they fund are not the ending point, though.
 Instead, they are a beginning – a point of engagement.
 The grants invite “everyday people” – individuals and groups – to become genuine community leaders.
 Neighborhood Connections provides grantees the means to challenge their own assumptions about themselves, their neighborhoods and their neighbors, and to grow in confidence.